Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: Supplementary material

 \textbf{Continuous features}: Whenever multiple measurements are available during a time window (typically 24 hours) for continuous features these are aggregated into a single landmark value.
 The aggregation rule (e.g.: maximum, minimum) with the most clinical significance is chosen (e.g.: maximum temperature in last 24 hours).
 Whenever no measurements are taken in the time window, the feature value is represented as a missing value.

 \textbf{Binary features} are coded for presence or absence of specific clinical events that are recorded in the EHR only when present, e.g.: total parenteral nutrition (TPN).

-\textbf{Categorical features} (e.g.: catheter type) that might occur simultaneously in the aggregation window are coded as binary features (0/1) for all values recorded (e.g.: if a patient has two catheters: CVC and port catheter, two binary features are kept for CVC and port catheter).
+\textbf{Categorical features} (e.g.: catheter type) that might occur simultaneously in the aggregation window are coded as binary features (0/1) for all values recorded (e.g.: if a patient has two catheters: CICC or TIVAD, two binary features are kept for CICC or TIVAD).
 Whenever categorical features (with two or more categories) are expected to be recorded regardless of the category (e.g.: admission source), and no value is present, the feature value is represented as a missing value.

 Values outside the possible range have been deleted before feature aggregation, for the following variables and ranges (min -- max): temperature, {[}30, 45{]}; systolic and diastolic blood pressure, {[}30, 370{]}; respiratory rate, {[}0, 900{]}; heart rate, {[}0, 500{]}; oxygen saturation, {[}0, 100{]}; CVP (central venous pressure), {[}-5, 20{]}; weight, {[}0.05, 250{]}; length, {[}0.05, 250{]}; glycemia, {[}0, 2000{]}.
 These deletions might result in missing values to be imputed later.